giovanniboscu/continuous-section-field/docs/aes/README.md

 - **B - Linear vertex interpolation.** Zone geometry varies linearly between the two reference stations.
 - **C - Polygonal representation.** Curved boundaries must be approximated by polygon discretisation.
 - **D - Straight element axis.** Each CSF interval is defined along a straight local member coordinate.
 Multiple intervals can be concatenated but curved member axes with continuously varying centerline geometry are not currently represented.
 - **E - Computational and physical admissibility.** Model-level restrictions are deliberately limited in CSF in order to preserve a broad range of admissible geometric and participation-field descriptions.
-CSF therefore evaluates the prescribed model consistently; the physical interpretation of the resulting section properties remains tied to the modelling assumptions embedded in the input geometry and participation fields.
+Within its computational domain, CSF evaluates the prescribed model consistently; the physical interpretation of the resulting section properties remains tied to the modelling assumptions embedded in the input geometry and participation fields.

 ---